linkedin/css-blocks/packages/glimmer-templates/README.md

 ```

 Of note here:
+ - Templates with a corresponding Block file **must** have a root single DOM node as the base of its template.
  - The styles for the `:scope` class are automatically applied to the root element of the component (in this case: `div`).
  - Classes and states from referenced blocks are prefixed with the name of the block (in this case: `grid`)
  - The only expressions allowed in `class` attributes are the CSS Blocks specific `{{style-if}}` and `{{style-unless}}` helpers.
 Otherwise, a build time error is thrown.